 What do you find easy and what do you find difficult about speaking English?
 Do you need more vocabulary?
 You can’t speak if you don’t know the words, right?!
 Is grammar your problem?
 Maybe you know the words but not how to put them together.
 Do you need to improve your pronunciation?
 It’s no good being fluent if people can’t understand you!
 So if grammar, vocabulary or pronunciation are a problem for you, you now know where to start.

 3. Or is it just fluency that needs work?

 Maybe you know the words and the grammar but it takes you too long to put the information together to get a sentence out of your mouth!
 Maybe you are in the habit of thinking in your language and translating everything into English before you speak and that’s slowing you down.
 Is that something you need to work on?

 Maybe you are just afraid of speaking to other people or you hate making mistakes.
 Often learners just need to practise in order to grow in confidence when speaking English.
 Perhaps you need to change your mindset and get comfortable with not being perfect.

 I hope these questions help you to think a bit more about what better speaking really means for you!

 In order to answer the question “How can I speak better English?”
-I've put together 30 suggestions for you in an e-book, one to try each day.
+I've put together 30 suggestions for you in an e-book, one suggestion for each day.

 In 30 days, you will:

-To download your free book, click the button below.
+To download your e-book, click the button below:

 About the blog